kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     AllowedDisruptionModes: ...}).BuildWorkload()`.
 The controller-owner `OwnerReference` makes
     the emitted `Workload` GC with the Job.

-For a delegated non-root `PodGroup`, an update against a controller-owned `Workload`, or a `PodGroup` recreated on resume, the controller uses `NewBuilderFromExistingWorkload(workload, BuildOptions{...})` so it recompiles against the already-persisted template instead of re-deriving it from scratch.
+For a `PodGroup` created from an external `Workload`, an update against a controller-owned `Workload`, or a `PodGroup` recreated on resume, the controller uses `NewBuilderFromExistingWorkload(workload, BuildOptions{...})` so it recompiles against the already-persisted template instead of re-deriving it from scratch.

 #### API Validation via the `workloadbuilder` Library